-The purpose of this appendix is to establish standard, uniform procedures for the implementation and oversight of the 287(g) delegation of authority program within the Field Office Director (FOD) area of responsibility.
-This appendix can be modified only in writing and by mutual acceptance of the FOD, the Sheriff of Monmouth County, OSLC, and OPLA.
+The purpose of this appendix is to establish standard, uniform procedures for the implementation and oversight of the 287(g) delegation of authority program within the Special Agent in Charge (SAC)/Field Office Director (FOD) area of responsibility.
+This appendix can be modified only in writing and by mutual acceptance of the OSLC/OPLA, SAC/FOD and the Pinal County Sheriff.

 There are two models for the 287(g) program, a Task Force Officer (TFO) model or a Detention model.
-Pursuant to this MOA, MCSO has been delegated authorities under the Detention model as outlined below.
+Pursuant to this MOA, PCSO has been delegated authorities under the TFO and Detention models as outlined below.